Let’s talk about how to have a healthy mentality

 18. Prioritize your relationships

 Short-term stress doesn’t always harm the immune system and can be beneficial for learning processes.
-Long-term stress, on the other hand, results in inflammatory processes in the body and diseases.

-The immune system is significantly impacted by loneliness and isolation, and inflammation levels rise as a result.
-This doesn’t require you to be with people all day.
+This doesn’t mean you have to be with people all day.
 Whether or not you are continuously together, the most important thing is to care for the other person.

 It’s important to find companions that share your optimism and sense of fulfillment because you’ll be surrounded by positive vibes this way.
-Make time to see friends, family, and loved ones since strong social ties are the key to happiness.

 Surround yourself with positive people.
 Spend more time with friends who support loving changes in your lifestyle and less time with friends who don’t support your new daily habits.